 This project will emit 2,700 tons of CO2 equivalent per kWh, according to the DEWA figure of 40g CO2 eq / kWh.
 While this may appear to be a large amount, it is nothing compared to the emissions produced by 67,500 MWh of fossil fuel power.

 Emissions Avoided When Solar Power Takes Over for Coal

-If 1,000 g CO2 eq / kWh is used, a coal power station producing 67,500 MWh will emit 67,500 tons of CO2.
+If 1,000 g CO2 eq / kWh uses, a coal power station produces 67,500 MWh.
+It will emit 67,500 tons of CO2.
 This is 25 times the total emissions produced by the 2-MW solar array mentioned above.

-Even with a less polluting coal power station emitting 700 g per kWh, a 67,500 MWh output results in 47,250 tons of emissions.
+Even with a less polluting coal power station emitting 700 g per kWh, a 67,500 MWh output.
+It results in 47,250 tons of emissions.

 Carbon capture and storage (CCS) is frequently touted as a way to clean up coal power.
 Assuming that CCS technology achieves 90% efficiency, coal power might emit roughly 100 g CO2 equivalent per kWh.
 The emissions for 67,500 MWh would be 6,750 tons, which is still 2.5 times greater than the solar power emissions estimates.
 Also, keep in mind that this example employs a very optimistic coal scenario and a conservative solar power forecast.

 Emissions Avoided When Solar Energy Takes the Place of Natural Gas